PeeperLab/CopywriteR/README.md

-# ENCODER
+# CopywriteR

 Current methods for detection of copy number aberrations (CNA) from targeted sequencing data use the depth of coverage of captured exons only.
 Accurate CNA determination is complicated by uneven genomic distribution and non-uniform capture efficiency of targeted exons.
-Here we present a new tool, ENCODER, which eludes these problems by exploiting ‘off-target’ sequence reads.
-ENCODER allows for extracting uniformly distributed copy number information, can be used without reference and can be applied to sequencing data obtained from various techniques including chromatin immunoprecipitation and target enrichment on small-size gene panels.
-ENCODER outperforms existing methods and constitutes a widely applicable alternative to available tools.
+Here we present a new tool, CopywriteR, which eludes these problems by exploiting ‘off-target’ sequence reads.
+CopywriteR allows for extracting uniformly distributed copy number information, can be used without reference and can be applied to sequencing data obtained from various techniques including chromatin immunoprecipitation and target enrichment on small-size gene panels.
+CopywriteR outperforms existing methods and constitutes a widely applicable alternative to available tools.

 ## Requirements:

-ENCODER was developed for UNIX based systems (including OSX) and requires the following command line tools:
+CopywriteR was developed for UNIX based systems (including OSX) and requires the following command line tools:

 - Samtools (http://samtools.sourceforge.net/) - To test Samtools: `$ samtools`
 - Bedtools (http://bedtools.readthedocs.org/) - To test Bedtools: `$ bedtools --version`
 - MACS 1.4 (http://liulab.dfci.harvard.edu/MACS/).
 To test MACS: `$ macs14 --version`

-The following R-packages are required to run ENCODER:
+The following R-packages are required to run CopywriteR:

 - Rsamtools
 - CGHcall